-School Description and Mission Statement (School Year 2016-17)
+School Description and Mission Statement (School Year 2017-18)

 Pacific Grove High School is a comprehensive 9-12 high school, which has served students since the late 1800's.
 Our mission, in partnership with home and community, is to challenge every student to learn the skills, acquire the knowledge, and develop the insight and character necessary for a productive and rewarding life through a quality instructional program, a positive, safe, and stimulating environment, with a clear commitment to the worth of every individual.
-Updated Vision Statement (November 2016): Pacific Grove High School is a community of learners committed to providing students with opportunities that will steer their lives in the direction of college and career success, as well as personal fulfillment.
-Through collaboration, a commitment to evidence-based decision-making, and a spirit of inclusion, PGHS aims to cultivate students who are: eager learners, conscientious digital citizens, environmental stewards, effective communicators, culturally aware, employable, and who lead active, healthy lives.
+Updated Vision Statement (August 2017): Pacific Grove High School is a community of learners committed to providing students with opportunities to steer their lives toward academic, career, and personal success.
+Through collaboration, a commitment to evidence-based decision-making and a spirit of inclusion, PGHS aims to cultivate culturally aware, employable, healthy, active students who are eager learners, conscientious digital citizens, environmental stewards, and effective communicators.

-Student Enrollment by Grade Level (School Year 2015-16)
+Student Enrollment by Grade Level (School Year 2016-17)